AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

     Contains the list of integrations with available MVPDs, alongside the status of each integration which might be enabled or not.
 Navigating to Integration page is available by clicking on a specific entry.
 * **Registered Applications**

     Contains the list of application registrations.
-For more details, review the document [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md).
+For more details, review the document [Dynamic Client Registration Management](/help/authentication/dcr-api/dynamic-client-registration-overview.md#dynamic-client-registration-management).

 * **Custom Schemes**

     Contains the list of custom schemes.
-For more details, see [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md) and [Dynamic client registration management](/help/authentication/dynamic-client-registration-management.md)
+For more details, see [iOS/tvOS application registration](/help/authentication/iostvos-application-registration.md) and [Dynamic Client Registration Management](/help/authentication/dcr-api/dynamic-client-registration-overview.md#dynamic-client-registration-management)

 #### Add / Delete domains {#add-delete-domains}